bluss/pyproject-local-kernel/README.md

 7. Use more `add` commands to add further dependencies.

-See the examples directory for how to setup jupyterlab and notebook projects separately.
+See the examples directory for how to setup Jupyterlab and notebook projects separately.
 JupyterLab and the notebook are installed in separate environments.